build-trust/ockam-documentation/reference/command/secure-channels.md

 HELLO
 ```

-In the above example, `a` and `b` mutually authenticate using the default [Ockam Identity](identities.md) that is generated when we create the first node.
+In the above example, `a` and `b` mutually authenticate using the default [<mark style="color:blue;">Ockam Identity</mark>](identities.md) that is generated when we create the first node.
 Both nodes, in this case, are using the same identity.

 Once the channel is created, note above how we used the service address of the channel on `a` to send messages through the channel.
 This can be shortened to the one-liner: